mhkeller/config-tree/README.md

 ````

 *Note: Cast booleans to string so they show up in the interface as text and parse them with JSON so they don't end up as strings.
-See [Promzard](https://github.com/isaacs/promzard) for more info about `prompt`*
+See [Promzard](https://github.com/isaacs/promzard) for more info about `prompt`.*

-## Usage
+## Calling it from your project

 Make a file somewhere in your package that is called whenever you run your command line statement to configure that looks like this.
 Pass the directory containing `config.sample.json` and `default-input.js` to the `config_tree.sprout()`.
 In this example, this file is in the same directory.